The Pennsylvania Lottery Benefits Older Pennsylvanians. Every Day.

-The skyline on our website depicts many of Pennsylvania’s landmark buildings.
+The skyline depicts many of Pennsylvania’s landmark buildings.
 From Erie to Philadelphia, Pittsburgh to Scranton, and many points in between, these buildings symbolize our state’s rich history, diversity and dynamic growth.
 You will notice that the skyline changes from day to night at 6 p.m. each evening.
 The artwork also changes with the seasons.

 It’s fun to see how many of the landmarks you can identify.
 For a complete key to the illustrations, please click here.